-As Chairman and CEO of the Barrett-Jackson Auction Company, Craig Jackson has earned a reputation as one of the world’s most respected car collector and restoration experts.
-Since his first day with Barrett-Jackson, Craig has developed the expertise that has helped propel Barrett-Jackson’s evolution into the world’s leading collector car auction and automotive lifestyle event.
+As Chairman and CEO of the Barrett-Jackson Auction Company, Craig Jackson has earned a reputation as one of the world’s most respected collector car and restoration experts.
+Growing up in the family business gave Craig the opportunity to develop the expertise that has helped propel Barrett-Jackson’s evolution into the world’s leading collector car auction and automotive lifestyle event.

-During his tenure, Jackson has taken the original Barrett-Jackson Collector Car Auction in Scottsdale to three unforgettable and popular destinations in Palm Beach, Las Vegas and Reno-Tahoe.
+During his tenure, Jackson has taken the original Barrett-Jackson Collector Car Auction in Scottsdale to other popular destinations across the United States.
 He is responsible for managing all aspects of Barrett-Jackson Auction Company’s multi-media empire that serves the collector car industry.

-Born and raised into the automotive lifestyle, Jackson has grown to be an integral part of the car collecting industry for over 44 years.
+Born and raised into the automotive lifestyle, Jackson has grown to be an integral part of the car collecting industry.
 Following in his father’s footsteps, Jackson has shared his family’s passion and devotion to the automobile market.
-After his father Russ, and business partner Tom Barrett, founded the company in 1971, which included an automotive repair shop, Jackson climbed the corporate ladder.
-The result has been numerous Best of Show and First Place trophies, as well as an extensive education on classic car restoration.
+In 1971, his father Russ and business partner Tom Barrett founded Barrett-Jackson, which included an automotive repair shop.
+Craig soon became involved, and his extensive education on classic car restoration resulted in numerous Best of Show and First Place trophies.

-Through his impeccable attention to detail and with a reputation as a rare visionary in the car collector market, Jackson has been able to provide first-class information about the automotive business.
+Through his impeccable attention to detail and with a reputation as a rare visionary in the car collector market, Jackson has been able to provide first-class information about the collector car hobby.
 Jackson not only serves as an advisor to many notable collectors and celebrities, most of whom attend Barrett-Jackson’s events each year, but has also garnered international attention.

 Through Jackson’s role as CEO, Barrett-Jackson events have been covered by notable media outlets, such as Forbes, CNN, The Wall Street Journal, USA Today, NBC Nightly News, Motor Trend and Autoweek.
 He has also appeared as an automotive expert and correspondent on Bloomberg Television, CNN and SPEED.

-Jackson’s strong commitment to philanthropy has resulted in raising approximately $65 million since Barrett-Jackson’s first car auction, with nearly $7 million generated in 2011 alone.
-He has received numerous awards for his contributions, which include the Innovation Techanthropic Award, presented to him by The Arizona Technology Council and NPower and the prestigious Men of Character Award by the Phoenix Theatre in October of 2007.
-Jackson’s generosity has also earned the company numerous accolades including the Sterling Award for Small Business from the Scottsdale Chamber of Commerce, which honors excellence, innovation and local stewardship within the business community.
-In 2009, Craig launched the Barrett-Jackson Cancer Research Fund in Memory of Russ and Brian Jackson.
+Jackson’s strong commitment to philanthropy has resulted in raising over $89 million since Barrett-Jackson’s first car auction, with over $10 million generated in 2015 alone.
+He has received numerous awards for his contributions, which include the Innovation Techanthropic Award, presented to him by The Arizona Technology Council and NPower, and the prestigious Men of Character Award by the Phoenix Theatre in October 2007.
+Jackson’s generosity has also earned the company numerous accolades, including the Sterling Award for Small Business from the Scottsdale Chamber of Commerce, which honors excellence, innovation and local stewardship within the business community.
+In 2009, Craig launched the Barrett-Jackson Cancer Research Fund at TGen in Memory of Russ and Brian Jackson.

 Jackson has been named twice to Motor Trend’s Top 50 Power List in the automotive industry.
 He has also captured the coveted Ernst & Young Entrepreneur of the Year Award for the Business Services category in the Arizona/Orange County region.
 This award is presented annually to business leaders whose integrity, hard work and perseverance create and sustain successful, growing enterprises.